-The ISL6444 initializes if at least one of the enable pins is set high.
-The Power-On Reset (POR) function continually monitors the bias supply voltage on the VCC pin and initiates soft-start operation after the input supply voltage exceeds 4.5V.
+The Power-On Reset (POR) function continually monitors the bias supply voltage on the V{CC} pin and initiates soft-start operation after the input supply voltage exceeds 4.5V.
 Should this voltage drop lower than 4.0V, the POR disables the chip.